-Fertilizing your lawn is essential to maintain its health and promote growth.
+Lawn fertilizing is essential to maintain your lawn’s health and promote growth.
 The best time to fertilize is typically in the spring, but it can also depend on your location and type of grass.
 Check with a local lawn care professional or nursery to determine when you should fertilize your lawn.

 When applying fertilizer, use the appropriate amount for your lawn size.
 Applying too much fertilizer can damage your lawn, so it’s essential to know more about it or to follow the instructions on the package.
 You may need to apply fertilizer multiple times throughout the year to maintain a healthy lawn.

 Weeds can quickly take over your lawn if they are not controlled.
 Hand-pulling weeds are often the best method, especially for small lawns.
 This allows you to target specific weeds and avoid damaging the grass around them.

 You may need to use a lawn edger or herbicide to control weeds for larger lawns.
 Be sure to read the instructions carefully before using any herbicide on your lawn.
 You don’t want to damage your grass in the process of trying to remove weeds.